wp-plugins/bolcom-partnerprogramma-wordpress-plugin/readme.txt

 4. Click on the 'Bol.com' menu entry and insert your Partner SiteId, API Access Key and API Secret Key

 == Changelog ==
+= 1.2.0 =
+* Added extra admin options to manage default color settings and other shown elements like stars, bol.com logo, etc.
+* Added plaza and second hand offers
+* Added validation for API keys and added feedback when key is not valid
+* Updated visual style of the plugin
+* Added promotion tabs so current Bol.com promotions can be viewed when creating new widgets
+* Added Bol.com promotion links
+* Added implementation for translation
+* Added languages Dutch and English
+* Improved error handling

 = 1.1.1 =
 * Small style fix, setting the titles to fontsize of 100%.
 It seems some templates use a general .title with large fontsizes.